apideck-libraries/portman/README.md

 > REMARK: Portman does **not** require you to have a Postman account.

-In case you want to sync the generated Postman collection with the Postman app ( `portman --syncPostman`), you would need a Postman account since Portman leverages the Postman API to sync the collection.
+In case you want to sync the generated Postman collection with the Postman app (`portman --syncPostman`), you would need a Postman account since Portman leverages the Postman API to sync the collection.

-This can be a "free" Postman account or any of the paying [Postman plans](https://www.postman.com/pricing/).
+This can be a "free" Postman account or any of the paid [Postman plans](https://www.postman.com/pricing/).

-The generated Postman collection can always be[ imported manually](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/#importing-data-into-postman), without a Postman account.
+The generated Postman collection can always be [imported manually](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/#importing-data-into-postman), without a Postman account.

-To enable automatic uploads of the generated Postman collection through Portman, follow the simple steps below.
+To enable automatic uploads of the generated Postman collection through Portman, follow these steps:

 1. Get your Postman API key